Callao: Islands

-City highlights

-Callao is built on and around a peninsula, the district of La Punta, a wealthy residential neighborhood.
+Culture

+Unlike other cities in the country, Callao does not commemorate a founding date.
+It commemorates its independence from the city of Lima and its elevation as an autonomous territory every 20 August.

+Landmarks

 A historical fortress, the Castillo de Real Felipe (site of "Rodil's Last Stand"), stands on the promontory overlooking the harbor.

 A large naval base is sited in Callao.
 Its prison held Abimael Guzmán, the leader of the Shining Path Communist Party of Peru, and holds Vladimiro Montesinos, the ex-director of internal security during the Fujimori regime.

 Jorge Chávez International Airport is located in Callao.

-On a bluff overlooking the harbor sits Colegio Militar Leoncio Prado, the military high school.
+On a bluff overlooking the harbor sits Leoncio Prado Military Academy, the military high school.
 The city also has a university, the National University of Callao.

 The main Naval Hospital, Centro Medico Naval is located on Avenida Venezuela in Bellavista.
 It contains the U.S. Navy command Naval Medical Research Unit Six; professional soccer clubs are Sport Boys and Atlético Chalaco.